jbbees/Fintech_BC_21/11_ML_Risk_Assessment/Part_1_Lending_Risk_Imbalanced_Classifier_Walkthrough.md

 <details><summary>Premise:</summary>

-We are dealing an **imbalanced classification problem** for predicting risk of default on bank loan applications based on dataset attributes (borrower's income, total debt they have, derogatory marks on their credit record, number of financial accounts, or if they own their current home), using various ML algorithms.
+We are dealing an **imbalanced classification problem** using supervised ML methods for predicting risk of default on bank loan applications based on dataset attributes (borrower's income, total debt they have, derogatory marks on their credit record, number of financial accounts, or if they own their current home).
 Loans will be either classified as *low-risk* of defaulting or *high-risk* of defaulting.
-We don't know what would a be a good method to make this determination.
-We will use different ML methods to feed the data into these models that will predict the rish of loan default.
-More specifiically we will explore two broad ML methods: Oversampling & Ensemble Random Forest Classifier.
+We don't know what would a be an accurate model to make this determination.
+We will use different ML methods using imbalanced or resampled loan data inputted into these models.

 </details>